grafana/grafana/docs/sources/panels/field-configuration-options.md

 #### String unit

-Grafana can sometime be too agressive in parsing strings and displaying them as numbers.
+Grafana can sometime be too aggressive in parsing strings and displaying them as numbers.
 To make Grafana show the original string create a field override and add a unit property with the `string` unit.

 ### Thresholds